NextGenSoftwareUK/OASIS-API-Javascipt-Package-WEB4/docs/README.md

 # WEB4 OASIS API — JavaScript SDK Reference

-Generated from `endpoints.json` (extracted from the ONODE WebAPI controllers) by `scripts/generate-full-docs.js`.
+Generated from `endpoints.json` (extracted from the WebAPI controllers) by `scripts/generate-full-docs.js`.
 Regenerate the full pipeline after the API
 changes: